RØDE Wireless PRO — The Microphone on Kirk's Shirt

 - Placing the transmitter under the shirt conceals the device from view and positions it directly against the body

 The decision to route the mic under Kirk's shirt, if intentional, would have maximized the blast effect of any device hidden inside the transmitter — while also ensuring the device was not visible to Kirk, his security detail, or event bystanders.
+See AV Team & Mic Setup for the full equipment chain and Canon XA55 Audio for stage-origin detonation timing.

 The Magnetic Clasp as a Projectile